 (2) Where the principal employer commits an offence against subsection (1), the offence is deemed to continue while the mine is so worked and section 95(2) applies in respect of that continuing offence.

-[Section 41 amended by No. 16 of 2008 s.
+[Section 41 amended: No. 16 of 2008 s.
 15.]

 42. Commencement or suspension of mining to be notified